Hiatus Hernia – Hiatus Hernia symptom, treatment, surgery, diet, and cause

 Thorough mastication of foods is also essential, both to break up the food into small particles and to slow down the rate of intake.

-- The diet of Hiatal Hernia patient should consist of seeds, nuts and whole cereal grains, vegetables and fruits, with emphasis on fresh fruits, raw or lightly cooked vegetables and sprouted seeds.
+- The diet of Hiatal Hernia patients should consist of seeds, nuts, and whole cereal grains, vegetables, and fruits, with emphasis on fresh fruits, raw or lightly cooked vegetables, and sprouted seeds.
 This is the proper Hiatal Hernia diet for the patient of this disease.
-The foods which should be avoided are over-processed foods like white bread and sugar, cakes and biscuits, rice puddings and over cooked vegetables.
-At least 50 per cent of the diet should consist of fruits and vegetables, and the remaining 50 per cent of protein, carbohydrates and fat.
+The foods which should be avoided are over-processed foods like white bread and sugar, cakes and biscuits, rice puddings, and overcooked vegetables.
+At least 50 percent of the diet should consist of fruits and vegetables, and the remaining 50 percent of protein, carbohydrates, and fat.

-- Raw juices extracted from fresh fruits and vegetables are valuable in haitus hernia, and the patient should take these juices half an hour before each meal.
-Carrot juice is specially beneficial as it has a very restorative effect, and is rich in vitamin A and calcium.
+- Raw juices extracted from fresh fruits and vegetables are valuable in hiatus hernia, and the patient should take these juices half an hour before each meal.
+Carrot juice is especially beneficial as it has a very restorative effect, and is rich in vitamin A and calcium.
 This is the proper Hiatal Hernia diet for the patient of this disease.
-It is an alkaline food which soothes the stomach.
+It is an alkaline food that soothes the stomach.
 All juices should be diluted with water on a 50: 50 basis as they are concentrated.

 - The hot drinks should always be allowed to cool a little before taking.
-Extremes in temperature, in both food and drink should be avoided, drinks should not be taken hurriedly, but sipped slowly.
+Extremes in temperature, in both food and drink, should be avoided, drinks should not be taken hurriedly, but sipped slowly.
 The patient should avoid condiments, pickles, strong tea, coffee, alcoholic beverages